magit/emacsql/README.md

 The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS3, FTS4, and FTS5) enabled -- features
 disabled by the default SQLite build.
-This backend should work on any system with a conforming ANSI C compiler installed under a command name listed in `emacsql-sqlite-c-compilers`.
+This back-end should work on any system with a conforming ANSI C compiler installed under a command name listed in `emacsql-sqlite-c-compilers`.